samarth777/manimator/README.md

 - **Adding Audio**
   Support for adding voiceovers and background music to create more engaging visualizations.

+- **Chrome Extension**
+  Based on the code graciously contributed by [Dr. Seth Dobrin](https://drsethdobrin.com/) under the [Creative Commons License](https://github.com/HyperCluster-Tech/manimator-chrome-extension/blob/main/LICENSE), we will be releasing a Chrome Extension on the Chrome Web Store soon!

 ## Limitations

 - **LLM Limitations**